Aside from your home, your car is probably one of the biggest expenses you face and how you own this is one of our most frequently asked questions.

 It should be noted that if you sell the car in the future Corporation Tax will be clawed back on the sale proceeds and that the benefit in kind on electric cars is going up to 1% next year.

-That said when the car is electric of low emissions (under 50g/km CO2 with greater than 130-mile electric range) than buying it through the company is the best option at the moment.
+That said when the car is electric with low emissions (under 50g/km CO2 with greater than 130-mile electric range) than buying it through the company is the best option at the moment.

 How we can help